flox/nixexprs/docs/channel-construction.md

     }
   }
   ```
-- `_return` (internal): Internal return value of the channel creation.
+- `_return` (internal, unstable): Internal return value of the channel creation.
 Used to implement dependencies on other channels
-- `_isFloxChannel` (internal): Unused argument that hints that this is a Flox channel.
+- `_isFloxChannel` (internal, unstable): Unused argument that hints that this is a Flox channel.
 This is used to discover Flox channels from `NIX_PATH`

 The result of this function call are the channel outputs, as determined by mainly `topdir`.
 See below section for details.